brunokoga/Montevideo/ultimateMagic_dir/spells/summonMinorAlly.md

 **Effect** 1d3 summoned creatures

-**Duration** 1 roun_dir/level (D
+**Duration** 1 roun_dir/level (D)

 **Saving Throw** none; **Spell Resistance** no

-This spell functions as _ [summon nature's ally I](spell_dir/summonNatureSAlly#_summon-nature-s-ally-i_, except you can summon 1d3 Tiny or smaller animals, such as bats, lizards, monkeys, rats, ravens, toads, or weasels.
+This spell functions as _ [summon nature's ally I](spells/summonNatureSAlly#_summon-nature-s-ally-i)_, except you can summon 1d3 Tiny or smaller animals, such as bats, lizards, monkeys, rats, ravens, toads, or weasels.
 The summoned animals must all be the same type of creature.